Difference Between Random Error vs Systematic Error

 Random Error

-Random error is nothing but when fluctuations in measurement are mostly observed by making multiple trials of a given measurement.
+Random error is nothing but when fluctuations in measurement mostly observe by making multiple trials of a given measurement.
 As the name suggests, this error occurs completely randomly.
 They are unpredictable and can’t be replicated by repeating the experiment.
-So every time it gives different results.
+So every time, it gives different results.
 The random error varies from one observation to another.
-In random error, the fluctuation can be both negative as well as positive.
+In random error, the fluctuation can be both negative and positive.
 It’s not always possible to identify a source of random error.
 Random error is due to a factor that cannot or will not be controlled.
 A random error affects the reliability of results—some of the possible sources or causes of random errors are listed below.

 - Observational: Error in the judgment of the observer.

-- Small disturbances: Small disturbances may introduce error in the measurement like
+- Small disturbances: Small disturbances may introduce errors in the measurement like

-- Fluctuating Conditions: Some time variation in temperature or in the environment may lead to errors in the measurement.
+- Fluctuating Conditions: Sometimes, variations in temperature or the environment may lead to errors in the measurement.

-- Quality: Some time if the quality of the object whose measurement is to be made is not defined its leads properly to an error.
+- Quality: Sometimes, if the quality of the object whose measurement is to be made is not defined, it leads to an error.

-An error can be reduced by taking the number of readings and then finding the average or mean of the reading taken.
+An error reduces by taking the number of readings and then finding the average or mean of the reading.

 Systematic Error